ZhechaoYanggla/Code-for-sensitivity-analysis-of-parameters-in-mathematical-models-of-myocyte-action-potentials/README.md

 # Code for sensitivity analysis of parameters in mathematical models of myocyte action potentials
 This is a suite of Python codes for sensitivity analysis of parameters in mathematical models of myocyte action potentials.

-The codes perform generation of the sampling, sensitivity analysis of parameters in a mathematical model of action potential, and check consistency and bias of Sobol's index estimators.
+The codes perform the parameter range of normal response, generation of the sampling, sensitivity analysis of parameters in a mathematical model of action potential, and check consistency and bias of Sobol's index estimators.

 The mathematical model used is [doi.org/10.1529/biophysj.104.047449].